Enumeral Biomedical Holdings

 Debt Financing in 2011

 Nano Terra, Inc. is a surface engineering and nanotechnology co-development company based in Cambridge, Massachusetts.
-Since its incorporation in 2005, Nano Terra has focused on the development and commercialization of advanced materials, coatings, polymer formulations, and innovative technologies such as ultra-thin electronic displays, sensors, and fuel cells.
-The company collaborates with Fortune 1000 clients across diverse sectors, including aerospace, automotive, healthcare, and electronics, to support the creation of transformational products.
-Utilizing expertise in surface science, printing, patterning, and micro-technology, Nano Terra addresses critical challenges in national defense and human health while also working on applications in diagnostics and counterfeit detection.
-Through its commitment to innovation, the company aims to unlock new technological advancements and enhance product performance in various industries.
+Established in 2005, it specializes in the development and commercialization of advanced materials, coatings, polymer formulations, and high-resolution printing technologies.
+The company focuses on creating innovative solutions, including ultra-thin electronic displays, fuel cells, sensors, and solar power devices.
+It serves a diverse range of industries, including aerospace, automotive, healthcare, and electronics, by leveraging its expertise in surface science and advanced materials to help clients bring transformative products to market.
+Nano Terra also addresses critical challenges in national defense and human health through its work in diagnostics and counterfeit detection.

 Contour Energy